 - The test draws on literature in English from the British Isles, the United States and other parts of the world.
 It also contains a few questions on major works, including the Bible, translated from other languages.

 - The test emphasizes authors, works, genres and movements.
-The questions may be classified into two groups: factual and critical.
+The questions may be classified into two groups: factual and analytical.

-- The critical questions test the ability to read a literary text perceptively.
-Students are asked to examine a given passage of prose or poetry and to answer questions about meaning, form and structure, literary techniques, and various aspects of language.
+- The analytical questions test the ability to read a literary text perceptively.
+Test takers are asked to examine a given passage of prose or poetry and to answer questions about meaning, form and structure, literary techniques, and various aspects of language.

 The approximate distribution of questions according to content categories is indicated by the following outline.

 Interpretation of passages of prose and poetry.
 Such questions may involve recognition of conventions and genres, allusions and references, meaning and tone, grammatical structures and rhetorical strategies, and literary techniques.

 - Identification (15–20%)

 Recognition of date, author or work by style and/or content (for literary theory identifications see IV below).

 Knowledge of literary, cultural and intellectual history as well as identification of author or work through a critical statement or biographical information.
 Also identification of details of character, plot or setting of a work.

 - History and Theory of Literary Criticism (10–15%)